TEAMMATES/teammates/devdocs/process.md

      In the PR description, mention the issue number in this format: `Fixes #1760`.
      Doing so will create an automatic reference from the issue to the pull request.<br>

-   * Assign the PR to yourself if you have permission to do so.
+   * The PR will be assigned to the reviewer, not to you.
-   * Change the PR status to `s.ToReview`
-   * Wait for the reviewer to change the PR status.
+     Wait for the reviewer to change the PR status to `s.toMerge` or to suggest changes.
      If you did not get a review within 2-3 days, it is OK to request for a review by posting a comment in the PR.

+   * The cycle of 'update pull request' and 'review' (i.e. the previous two steps) is to continue until PR status changes to `s.toMerge`.
+After doing suggested changes, remember to add a comment to indicate the PR is ready for review again. e.g. `ready to review` or `changes done`

 ###Reviewing a fix
 Role: reviewer

   * This is a code quality review.
 No need to run tests.
-  * Assign the PR to the author, if not already done so.
+  * You are the reviewer for a PR if you are the `assignee` of it.
   * Ensure the following:
     * The solution is the best possible solution to the problem under the circumstances.